Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Credit card and debit cards are the most preferred payment methods.
 Consumers also use e-wallet services and EFT for online payment.
 Due to the growth of credit card fraud, the Payment Association of South Africa mandated the use of 3D Secure in 2014.
 Merchants have reported that increased flexibility in the application of 3D Secure to online transactions in recent years has reduced cart abandonment by consumers.
 Currently around 71 percent of potential customers abandon their carts because of payment gateway failure.

 Cell phones have largely replaced wallets, as banks, card operators, retailers and communications companies provide alternatives to cash as a means of payment.
 M-commerce, where cell phones are used to pay for goods and services, has advanced beyond mobile banking to debit and credit transactions.
 M-commerce is particularly attractive in South Africa due to the rapid increase in the number of smart phones, and poor fixed-line infrastructure.
-This provides an immense opportunity for online retailers, as mobile spend is projected to increase.
+This provides an immense opportunity for online retailers, as mobile spending is projected to increase.
 Companies need to include mobile optimization in their ecommerce offerings to increase the buying experience.

 Social media platforms are becoming more pervasive as marketing tools in South Africa.
 More than 90 percent of South African major brands advertise on social media platforms.
 On a consumer level, growth for most networks has slowed down, but engagement by users has intensified.